 Given the above limitations, many statistical approaches have been developed to distinguish true variants from sequencing errors [@Gerstung:1js; @Isakov:2015gq; @Wilm:2012br; @Macalalad:2012fx; @Koboldt:2009dk].
-In general, these algorithms calculate base specific error rates from various metrics including but not limited to: mapping quality (MapQ), base quality (Phred), strand bias, and sequence context.
+In general, these algorithms calculate base-specific error rates from various metrics including but not limited to: mapping quality (MapQ), base quality (Phred), strand bias, and sequence context.
 True variants are identified as those with frequencies exceeding the expected error rate according to some predetermined statistical test.
 Despite being employed in many NGS based studies of viral diversity (e.g. ), few of these algorithms have been benchmarked using defined viral populations, and to our knowledge none have been tested under conditions that mimic those found in patient-derived samples.
-The accuracy of such algorithms in the context of NGS studies of patient-derived viral populations is not known.
+The accuracy of such algorithms in the context of NGS studies of patient-derived viral populations is largely unknown.

-Here, we use defined populations of Influenza A and variable input titers to indirectly determine the accuracy of rare variant detection in patient-derived samples.
-We highlight the challenges that accompany NGS based studies of viral diversity and include a few means for improved the accuracy.
+Here, we use genetically-defined populations of Influenza A virus and variable input titers to indirectly determine the accuracy of rare variant detection in patient-derived samples.
+We highlight the challenges that accompany NGS-based studies of viral diversity and include a few means for improved the accuracy.
 This work exemplifies the controls that should be run prior to any NGS based study of viral populations and provides a comprehensive data set for benchmarking other pipelines.

 Methods